jblindsay/whitebox-tools/README.md

 >>./whitebox_tools --wd='/Users/johnlindsay/Documents/data/' --run=DevFromMeanElev --input='DEM clipped.dep' --output='DEV raster.dep' -v
 ```

 Notice the quotation marks (single or double) used around directories and filenames, and string tool arguments in general.
 Use the '-v' flag (run in verbose mode) to force the tool print output to the command prompt.
 Please note that the whitebox_tools executable file must have permission to be executed; on some systems, this may require setting special permissions.
+The '>>' is shorthand for the command prompt and is not intended to be typed.
+Also, the above example uses the forward slash character (/), the directory path separator used on unix based systems.
+On Windows, users should use the back slash character (\) instead.

 **Example Python script:**